Peripheral Artery Bypass in Thailand Your guide to cost, top specialists & hospitals

 Weeks 4–8

-Activity levels build and most patients resume driving and light work by week six.
+Activity levels build.
+After an above-knee bypass most patients resume driving and light work by around week six.
+After a below-knee or distal bypass, wound healing and walking rehabilitation usually run toward the eight-week end of the range, and patients with foot wounds may need longer.
 A final duplex scan confirms patency before you travel home.
 Long-term management includes cardiovascular risk control, antiplatelet therapy, and structured graft surveillance.

 When Can You Fly After Peripheral Bypass?